 If you are composting at home it is not being transported to landfill, saving additional emissions associated with the transport of waste.

 Buy a compost bin

-The York and North Yorkshire Waste Partnership are part of the national framework to supply York and North Yorkshire residents with low cost compost bins.
-We are currently offering residents two sizes of compost bin at the following subsidised prices:
+The York and North Yorkshire Waste Partnership work in partnership to subsidise compost bins.
+There are two sizes of compost bin available to buy at subsidised prices.

-You can also buy one get one half price which means you can team up with a family member, friend or neighbour to get a compost bin for as little as £9 each.
-Delivery is £5.99 per order.
+There is also a buy one get one half price offer, which means you can team up with a family member, friend or neighbour to get a compost bin cheaper.
+Delivery is £6.99 per order.
 For more information and to purchase a compost bin, please visit Get Composting or call 0800 316 4454 quoting reference NYC01L.

 How to compost at home